 He thought that was his only option.
 It wasn't.

-That's $25,000 in savings on the exact same amount.
+That's roughly $25,000 in savings on the exact same amount.
 And he would've had it in 48 hours instead of the same day.

 The Brutal Comparison